001package armyc2.c5isr.renderer.utilities;

 1098 */

-1113 * Anchor Points: This graphic requires three anchor points.
+1114 * Anchor Points: This graphic requires four anchor points.
 Point 1 defines the

-1115 * the two 90 degree circular arcs.
-Point 3 defines the tip of the arrowhead.
+1115 * beginning of the straight line.
+Point 2 defines the end of the straight-line

 1118 *

-1126 * defines the end of the straight line portion of the graphic.
+1129 * end of the straight-line portion of the graphic.
+Point 2 defines the center of

-1128 * circular arc and the tip of the arrowhead.
+1130 * the two 90 degree circular arcs.
+Point 3 defines the tip of the arrowhead.

-1130 * Size/Shape: Points 1 and 2 determine the length of the straight
+1132 * Size/Shape: Points 1 and 3 determine the length of the symbol.

 1133 *